ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 ---
 theme: apple-basic
 title: "Clear Skies Ahead: Platform Acceleration with Azure Verified Modules for Terraform"
 description: Discover how our platform engineering team transformed Azure infrastructure delivery from slow, ticket‑driven requests into fast, developer‑initiated self‑service.
 By implementing Azure Verified Modules (AVM) for Terraform, we standardized and automated our Azure Landing Zone, cutting lead times while maintaining security and compliance.
-This approach allows Horse Powertrain’s developers to quickly build the cloud resources they need without bottlenecks, and gives the central team more time to focus on innovation.
+This approach allows Horse Powertrain's developers to quickly build the cloud resources they need without bottlenecks, and gives the central team more time to focus on innovation.
 colorSchema: 'dark'
 transition: slide-left
 image: './assets/clear-skies-ahead.jpg'
 layout: intro-image
+routerMode: 'hash'
 ---

 <div class="absolute bottom-15">